budhathokidinesh/BMS-FrontEnd/README.md

 ```

 Note: If you are not using `yarn`, you must install it globally.
 To install `yarn` globally, run the following command `npm i yarn -g`

+5. **Creating the account**: When you open website you will se home page displaying books available.
+On the right side of the nav bar you will find home, sign up and login button.
+First click signup button.
+You will land signup page.
+On that page you need to provide First name, Last name, phone, Email and password (Please read carefully instruction for password).
+After submitting the form you will see pop up message saying "Activation link is sent to your email.
+Please check your email including junk folder."

+6. **Activating the account**: Please check your email.
+You will find activation lik and click it.
+After clicking it your accound will activate and you may log in.
+You will also get notification email saying "Your email has been activatd.
+You may log in now".

+7. **User Book Borrowing**: When you click login button it will take to you in login page where you will provide email and password.
+After succesfully loged in you will go in the dashboard.You will find differet books available and chose books you like and borrow.
+You will have option to return books.
+After returning book you can give rating and leave reviews.
+8. **Admins**: If you are admins you can login as users do.However, you have different tasks rather than users.
+After landing in dashboard page you will have options like adding new books, updatng books and deleting books.
+You wil see "Add new book" button on top of right corner of book table.
+After clicking that you will land on add new book page.
+There you can provide all information needed while adding new book.
+On the book table.
+At the right side of the each books you will see "Edit" button.
+By clicking that button you can edit books as it needed.
+If you want you can delete book you can do in edit page.
+You will find "Delete" button on the buttom of the edit page.

 ## Project Structure